newjersey/innovation.nj.gov/gh-oauth-lambdas/README.md

 1. First you need to get the value for the `GITHUB_CLIENT_ID` environment variable.
 This is stored in our Bitwarden vault under `Decap OAuth Github App`.

-2. Once you're ready to deploy, make sure your current working directory is `./gh-oauth-lambdas/`.
-Then run:

 ```sh
 GITHUB_CLIENT_ID="[client-id]" npx cdk deploy
 ```